Aflarp/magisterka-app/README.md

 A postman collection is added to the repository, which should be imported to test all vulnerabilities in the application.
 The most important step is to execute the request titled Rejestracja użytkowniika.
 This is needed to test the following vulnerabilities.

+If you want to login to database use this credentials root/root or appuser/apppass and port 3306
 ### A01:2021-Broken Access Control

 1. Wrong ACL